Animal safety

 Antibiotic resistance

-Antibiotic resistance is the ability of bacteria to resist antibiotics and certain other antimicrobials.
-This resistance may have different causes, but resistance acquired after misuse or intensive use of antibiotics is of more particular concern to the international community.
+Antibiotic resistance is the capacity of bacteria to resist the effect of antibiotics and certain other antimicrobial agents.
+It may arise as a result of various factors, but resistance built up because of improper or intensive antibiotic use is of particular concern to the international community.

-The Programme québécois d’antibiosurveillance vétérinaire (Quebec Veterinary Self-Monitoring Program) provides annual data for cattle.
-To familiarize yourself with the results of this study, visit the MAPAQ website.
+The Programme québécois d’antibiosurveillance vétérinaire provides data for cattle on an annual basis.
+To view study results, visit the MAPAQ website.